11 Frequently Asked Questions About Attracting Hummingbirds

-Get answers about feeding and attracting hummingbirds and hummingbird behavior from birding expert George Harrison.
+Get answers to common questions about feeding and attracting hummingbirds and hummingbird behavior from a birding expert.

 Hummingbirds are amazing creatures, with the ability to fly backward using wings that beat about 30 times a second.
-It’s no wonder folks all over their range are attracting hummingbirds to their yards to enjoy them up close.
-Learn how to feed them and more about their behavior as birding expert George Harrison answers some of our most frequently asked questions.
+It’s no wonder people love attracting hummingbirds to their yards to enjoy them up close.
+Learn how to feed them and learn more about their behavior as birding expert George Harrison answers some of our most frequently asked questions about attracting hummingbirds.

 What’s the recipe for sugar water?

 Mix four parts water to one part sugar.
 While some people don’t boil their water, it’s best to boil and then let it cool just to be safe.
 Be sure to change out the sugar water every few days.
 You can store extra sugar water in your refrigerator for a week or more.
 Learn more about hummingbird sugar water.

 Should I add red food coloring to the sugar-water mixture?